Hirashimizu-yaki Pottery (Yamagata City)

 Each kiln produces pottery with specific characteristics, all created from the area's iron-rich clay.

 Hirashimizu-yaki pottery differs according to which kiln it has been fired in, as well as which kind of glaze and techniques were used.
 The basic clay taken from Mt.
-Chitose contains iron and is hard by nature, therefore it can be used in making both porcelain and ceramic wares.
+Chitose contains iron and is hard by nature, therefore it

 Many wares used for daily necessities used to be made, however, recently each kiln is looking to create new types of products using Maruyama rock which is available from weathered quartz trachyte.